Living in Oxford

 All first year undergraduate students are guaranteed accommodation in their college, and many continue to live in college accommodation for the whole of their degree.

-Links beyond Oxford
+Links beyond the city

 Oxford has excellent transport links.
-The city is just over 50 miles (92 km) from London and has great train and coach networks which connect you to international airports at Birmingham, Heathrow and Gatwick.
+The city is just over 50 miles (92km) from London and has great train and coach networks which connect you to international airports at Birmingham, Heathrow and Gatwick.

 Situated in central England, Oxford's position makes it perfect for visiting other parts of the UK.
 You can be in central London or Birmingham within an hour, get to the south coast in two, or travel cross-country to other destinations such as Manchester, Edinburgh or Bristol.